dustinpfister/blog_posts/_posts/threejs-spotlights.md

 <!-- more -->

-## 1 - What to know before hand
+## Sportlights in threejs, and what to know before hand

-This is not a [getting started](/2018/04/04/threejs-getting-started/) post on three.js, or javaScript in general.
+This is not a [getting started](/2018/04/04/threejs-getting-started/) post on three.js, or [javaScript in general](/2018/11/27/js-getting-started/) for that matter.
 I assume that you have at least a basic working knowledge on javaScript, and that you have your feet wet with three.js.
-If not I have other posts that may help.
+If not the content of this post might still prove to be a little to advanced for you until you get up to speed with the core skills that are required before hand that are outside the scope of this post.

-In this post I will not be covering materials in three.js in detail, but I also assume that you know that in three.js some materials respond to a light source, and others do not.
+Regardless of what your level of experience is with three.js there is a whole lot the branches off from the use of spot lights, and at times it might be required to refresh on cretin things here and there.
+As such in this section I will be going over what some of those things might be.

 ## 1.1 - The Three.js version matters